DoctorHayes/CSU-Senior-Project/docs/Defense.md

 ## 6 - Test Plan <!--{#section-6}-->
 ### 6.1 - Introduction <!--{#section-61}-->
 #### 6.1.1 - Project Overview <!--{#section-611}-->
+This document outlines the testing strategy and approach for the development of this Google Chrome extension that creates highly customizable new tabs to display Bible verses.
+While a number of extensions exist that display verses on new tabs, many are extremely bland and static, lacking any customization options.
+This extension aims to create a more effective, convenient, and personalized way to deliver the Word to any user.
 #### 6.1.2 - Goals/Objectives <!--{#section-612}-->
+- Validate the functionality and customization options of the Bible verses and the New Tab for the extension
+- Ensure extension compatibility within the Chrome browser framework
+- Ensure that the extension and its customization is satisfying and easy-to-use, receiving feedback from a variety of users
+- Measure and minimize load for best performance – stability even with a large number of new tabs
 #### 6.1.3 - Constraints <!--{#section-613}-->
+-	There was a limited time to work before milestones and due dates, including the final submission.
+-	This was a one-man project – I am the only developer and test manager.
+-	I have had multiple ongoing courses with weekly projects of their own, which required split attention with this project.
+-	Due to critical issues regarding my usual workspace, I had to work within a limited environment on another laptop.
+This negatively affected the development and testing time.
+Thankfully, this would soon even out as the system become more aclimated to my workload.
 ### 6.2 - References <!--{#section-62}-->
 #### 6.2.1 - Project Proposal <!--{#section-621}-->
 (???)